hyperspy/hyperspy/doc/user_guide/signal1d.rst

 interface to remove spikes from spectra.
 The ``derivative histogram`` allows to identify the appropriate threshold.
 It is possible to use this tool on a specific interval of the data by :ref:`slicing the data
 <signal.indexing>`.
-For example, to keep the signal between indexes 8 and 17:
+For example, to use this tool in the signal between
+indices 8 and 17:

 .. code-block:: python